 And where economies are growing fastest, earnings – and share prices – usually grow along with them.
 That’s why I don’t think emerging market stocks will stay down much longer.
 The uptrend we’re looking for isn’t far off.
 When the uptrend begins, you’ll want to gain as much exposure to emerging markets as you can while they’re still out of favor.

-And that’s what we do in Cabot Emerging Markets Investor.
+And that’s what we do in Cabot Global Stocks Explorer (formerly Cabot Emerging Markets Investor).
 I am the new chief analyst of this award-winning advisory, taking over for Paul Goodwin, who is enjoying a well-earned retirement after a brilliant 14-year run with Cabot.

 Fortunately, my experience with emerging markets—and emerging market investing—is extensive.
 I have written for Forbes Asia and the Far Eastern Economic Review; was Asia advisor to the U.S. Congressional Joint Economic Committee, the U.S. Finance Committee and the U.S. Department of the Treasury; and served as a member on the U.S. National Committee on Pacific Economic Cooperation and the Japan-U.S. Friendship Commission.

-I look forward to continuing the great work Paul did as chief analyst of Cabot Emerging Markets Investor, and expect to make my subscribers plenty of money investing in emerging markets in 2019 and beyond!
+I look forward to continuing the great work Paul did as chief analyst of Cabot Global Stocks Explorer, and expect to make my subscribers plenty of money investing in emerging markets in 2019 and beyond!

 To become one of them, click here.